vmalarczyk/vmalarczyk.github.io/_tabs/projects.md

 ---
-layout: projects
+title: Projects
-icon: fas fa-stream
+icon: fas fa-project-diagram
-order: 1
+order: 3
 ---

+Here are some of my featured projects.